Skip to main content

 Medicare will waive patient cost sharing requirements for advance care planning when provided on the same day, by the same provider, and on the same claim as the AWV.

-Medicare will pay for a significant, separately identifiable, medically necessary E/M service along with the AWV for Fee for Service providers.
+Medicare will pay for a significant, separately identifiable, medically necessary E/M service along with the AWV for fee-for-service providers.

 How do I document AWVs in my electronic health record (EHR)?

-Many organizations have developed templates into their EHRs to capture all of the elements of the IPPE and AWV.
-These templates include inputs for each component of this visit, including the health risk assessment, list of current providers, medical and family history, depression screening, fall risk assessment, and personalized prevention plan.
+Many organizations have developed templates into their EHRs to capture all of the elements of the AWV.
+These templates include inputs for each component of this visit, including the health risk assessment, list of current practitioners, medical and family history, depression screening, fall risk assessment, and personalized prevention plan.
 The health risk assessment includes a patient questionnaire, which may be provided to the patient electronically or on paper and later transferred to the EHR.
 To reduce the length of the visit, some practices send the questionnaire to patients through a patient portal to complete prior to the visit.
 The information provided prior to the visit is then populated in the EHR.

 Who in my organization should I engage when designing and implementing AWVs?